• Home

 The forum invites [ Accredited Investors from ALL racial groups ] to explore the advantages of investing alongside Black real estate entrepreneurs to "Build Wealth and Create Jobs" within Black communities in the Northeastern United States.

-Andy Jordan, R.A.
-(Licensed Architect) + Bob Knakal (Real Estate Broker) + Caroline Harris, Esq.
-(Land Use Attorney) + Derek Warner, Esq.
-(Real Estate Attorney), Ronald Gold, ASA (Real Estate Appraiser).
+Bob Knakal (Real Estate Broker) + Derek Warner, Esq., (Real Estate Attorney) + Eric Vath, Esq.
+(Land Use Attorney), Ronald Gold, ASA (Real Estate Appraiser).

 For invitation, send an email with LinkedIn profile page link to: info@urbanrealestatefund.com.